lpflpf/rocketmq-client-php/README.md

 4. update php.ini file, add line `extension=rocketmq.so`;
 5. try to run example in example directory.

+## TODO

+1. manual commit an offset.
+2. push consumer can set a queue to consumer.
+3. producer can get some extra information for sending message.

 ## Example

 ### Producer Example